 The ADDMABM bit (ADxCON1<12>) determines how the conversion results are filled in the DMA RAM buffer area being used for ADC.
 If this bit is set, DMA buffers are written in the order of conversion.
 The module will provide an address to the DMA channel that is the same as the address used for the non-DMA stand-alone buffer.
-If the ADDMABM bit is cleared, the DMA buffers are written in Scatter/Gather mode.
+If the ADDMABM bit is cleared, then DMA buffers are written in Scatter/Gather mode.
 The module will provide a scatter/gather address to the DMA channel, based on the index of the analog input and the size of the DMA buffer.

-FIGURE 20-2: ANALOG-TO-DIGITAL CONVERSION CLOCK PERIOD BLOCK DIAGRAM
+FIGURE 21-2: ADC CONVERSION CLOCK PERIOD BLOCK DIAGRAM

-20.4 ADC Helpful Tips
+21.4 ADC Helpful Tips